huggingface/blog/deep-rl-ppo.md

 - **Paper explained articles.**
 - And more to come.

-The best way to keep in touch is to sign up for the course so that we keep you updated.
+The best way to keep in touch is to sign up for the course so that we keep you updated 👉 http://eepurl.com/h1pElX

 And don't forget to share with your friends who want to learn 🤗!